SafooraNaureen/DS_Salary_Project/README.md

 - Transformed founded date into age of company

-- Made columns for if different skills were listed in the job description:
+- Made columns for different skills which were listed in the job description:

    - python
    - R